 - Both have manual adjustable dials that will not reset during a power outage

-- For larger aquariums with larger fish, I am assuming that the aquarist has a sump or background that allows one to safety store a heater keeping it away from accidents
+- For larger aquariums with larger fish, I am assuming that the aquarist has a sump or background that allows one to safely store a heater keeping it away from accidents

-Both these heaters met my strict criteria and receive my full recommendation – if you cannot afford the BRS heater element.
+Both these heaters met my strict criteria and receive my full recommendation – if you cannot afford the BRS or Finnex heater element.

-Aquarium Heater Failsafe #1 – Running Two Heaters Instead of One
+Failsafe #1 – Running Two Instead of One

 Why would we run two heaters?
 Well, as I mentioned, heaters have many fail points and one of them is the off mechanism failing.
 This will mean that the heater will stay on and effectively cook your tank.
 This is the #1 reason for a heater fail.
 When you purchase two smaller heaters, if one fails at the on position it is not powerful enough to cook your tank inhabitants.
 It will stay on and you should have ample warning to notice the failure and act accordingly.

-The Inkbird Aquarium Heater Controller – The Best Bang for Buck Controller on the Market
+The Inkbird Aquarium Controller – The Best Bang for Buck Controller on the Market

-I know there will be some folks on the comment section may post and say that I should talk about aquarium controllers, but to me that is a completely separate subject.
-Aquarium controllers are very expensive and even an entry level controller is going to cost over $200, which is going to be out of the range of many readers of this post.
+I know there will be some folks on the comment section who may post and say that I should talk about aquarium controllers, but to me, that is a completely separate subject.
+Aquarium controllers are very expensive and even an entry-level controller is going to cost over $200, which is going to be out of the range of many readers of this post.

-The inbird is a great budget controller.
-The Inkbird ITC-308 is a great aquarium heater controller that is accurate up to 1 degree Farenheit.
-It is easy to program and has the ability to not only control heaters, but cooling equipment as well.
+The inbird is a great budget controller with a large LED display.
+The Inkbird ITC-308 is a great aquarium heater controller that is accurate up to 1-degree Fahrenheit.
+It is easy to program and has the ability to not only control heaters but cooling equipment as well.
 This actually provides a TRIPLE FAIL SAFE as the cooling function will kick off in the event the aquarium gets too warm.
 If the aquarium gets too hot or cold, the Inkbird can sound an alarm letting you know something is wrong.
-There is also a wi-fi version available so you can get temperature alerts on your phone if the fish tank gets too warn or too cold!
+There is also a wi-fi version available so you can get temperature alerts on your phone if the fish tank gets too warm or too cold!

 HYDROS Control 2 – An Entry Level Controller

-The Best Aquarium Cooling Fan – The Final Fail Safe
+The Best Cooling Fan – The Final Fail-Safe

 Since these aquarium heater controllers have the ability to cool down a tank, let’s get a reasonable piece of cooling equipment.
 An aquarium chiller is going to be out of the budget range of many aquarists so a cooling fan is a good option for us to look into.

-Yes, aquarium heaters use the most electricity of any other piece of equipment other than high end lighting systems.
-To save on your energy costs, consider keeping your fish tank in a well insulated room or keeping your home at a higher temperature.
+Yes, aquarium heaters use the most electricity of any other piece of equipment other than high-end lighting systems.
+To save on your energy costs, consider keeping your fish tank in a well-insulated room or keeping your home at a higher temperature.
 In warmer climates, this actually might save you on your home bill since your AC won’t be on as much.
-Keeping your home at 78 degrees in the warmer months will keep your heater costs down.
+Keeping your home at 78 degrees in the warmer months will keep your heating costs down.